Research Protections: IRB/IACUC

 - Analyses of participants’ identifiable data, records, or specimens are completed.
 Note that it is allowable to analyze de-identified data when a study is closed.

 All faculty, staff, students, and other key personnel who will be conducting or overseeing human subjects research are required to complete the CITI (Collaborative Institutional Training Initiative) online program.
 The CITI tutorial provides information and guidance for the responsible conduct of research involving human participants that is consistent with federal and University requirements and accepted scientific standards.
-All individuals involved in the research (lead researcher, co-investigators, personnel and faculty sponsors) must provide proof of completion of the tutorial prior to the approval of an application, or approval of a revision if it includes a change in personnel.
+All individuals involved in the research (lead researcher, co-investigators, personnel, students, thesis/dissertation supervisors, faculty sponsors) must provide proof of completion of the tutorial prior to the approval of an application, or approval of a revision if it includes a change in personnel.

 Visit the CITI website to access the program online.
 We have developed a guide that provides step-by-step instructions for registration (PDF).
 The required course is the Human Subjects Basic/Refresher Course.
 To take this module, after registering with CITI you should select Question 1 (Human Subjects Research), and then choose either "Social & Behavioral Research Investigators" or "Biomedical Research Investigators”, depending on your field.
 You are welcome to take other modules, but this is the one required for IRB applications.
 CITI certifications are valid for three years; to renew your certification, please complete the Basic/Refresher Course.

 IRB Committee Co-Chairs